1.800.557.2841

 Carnivals tracing back to the Middle Ages are celebrated across Italy, with the most attended one being in Venice.
 According to the tale, after a military victory in 1162, the people of Venice started to gather and dance in St. Mark’s Square.
 Today the event includes opulent costumes, colourful parades, and people donning elaborately decorated masks portraying satirical appearances.
 Masquerade balls during Carnival continue to be a draw for travellers to Venice.

-The most traditionally celebrated national holidays include Christmas, Easter and New Year’s.
 On New Year's Eve, opening a bottle of bubbly to get the big pop, called botto in Italian, is a tradition to scare away evil spirits and encourage prosperous new beginnings.
 The following morning, Italians say leaving the house with a pocket full of cash will ensure financial prosperity throughout the year!

 What are Italians like socially?

 Italians are known for their expressive communication.
-Non verbal cues, including body language and facial expressions are important, so be sure to smile to convey kindness.
+Non-verbal cues, including body language and facial expressions, are important, so be sure to smile to convey kindness.
 Don’t be surprised to see Italians speaking with their hands, including the tulip hand gesture toward a person during conversation, as if to emphasize being critical or interrogative.
 When chatting with an Italian, asking polite questions about their family is often warmly welcomed.

 What language do Italians speak?